 Pro Tip: Be sure to communicate with the coach and admissions and explain what you are looking for as far as a scholarship is concerned this way they can plan accordingly.

 One of the best components of being recruited to a DIII college was that the classes were very small and intimate.
-I also noticed that the student engagement was very high in the classroom.
-To this day I still visit Skidmore and I make it a point to chat with my former professors, but most important the professors take an interest in my business.
+I also noticed that student engagement was very high in the classroom.
+To this day, I still visit Skidmore, and I make it a point to chat with my former professors, but most importantly, the professors take an interest in my business, LRT Sports.
 I graduated with a business degree from Skidmore, and the professors are still willing to give me advice, which you might not get at the DII and DIII level.
 I can not thank the business professors enough.
-I also had an amazing soccer coach, Lacey Largeteau, who wanted all of us to succeed on and off the field.
-She had a great balance of teaching us that if we worked hard we could have fun while doing so.
+I also had a fantastic soccer coach, Lacey Largeteau, who cared about each and every one of us, she wanted all of us to succeed on and off the field.
+Lacey taught us to work hard, and then you can play hard.
 Lastly, It is easy to get a full experience at a DIII school in just one day, which may not be possible at a big university.

 Let’s face it; Division III athletics provides a well-rounded collegiate experience.
-You will have a balance of competitive sports, rigorous academics, ad the opportunity to pursue extra-curricular activities.
-What’s better than that?
+You will have a balance of competitive sports, rigorous academics, and the opportunity to pursue extra-curricular activities.

 When doing research in the recruiting process for my daughter I came across the LRT Sports website.
 I was immediately intrigued as this was another dimension of the recruiting process that many people don't even consider.
 My daughter and I could "short list" schools based on the education she was looking for, as well as the opportunity to play her sport.
 LRT Sports not only gave us pertinent information into the recruiting process with different interviews of coaches and players, it also gave us insight into current and/or former players' opinions on the coach of that school in her sport.
 We could use this information to re-prioritize my daughters list of schools based on this feedback.
 I have many friends that are, or will be, going through this process shortly and I highly recommend using LRT Sports as part of anyone's recruiting process.